yashshah1/yadr/README.md

 # Contributing

-Feel free to fork and raise a PR with any bugfix / contribution.
+Feel free to fork and raise a PR with any bugfix / contribution. <br/>
+See [Status](#status) for things that are pending

 ## Naming Convention